Icinga/icingaweb2-module-director/doc/70-REST-API.md

 Template keys basically grant the permission to:

 * Create a new host based on that template
-* Specify name annd address properties for that host
+* Specify name and address properties for that host

 This is a one-time operation and allows one to claim ownership of a specific host.
 Now, there are two possible scenarios: